Along with organizing your chat space, developing a few essential ground rules or best practices for chat will help your team communicate with ease.

 Be polite and concise

 Workplace chats are meant for efficient and instant communication, so be clear and concise with your messages to maintain effectiveness.
 Keep conversations organized by using threads for discussions, using @mentions to alert specific contacts within a channel, and avoiding unnecessary @all channel mentions to keep notifications to a minimum.
-When using Zoom AI Companion to compose chat messages in Zoom Team Chat, you can provide guidance on the length and tone to keep things short and to the point.
+When using Zoom AI Companion to compose chat messages in Zoom Chat, you can provide guidance on the length and tone to keep things short and to the point.

 Keep messages tidy with formatting